9630613/MBSD-OnePedalController-CodeGeneration-FunctionValidation-SIL/README.md

-# 🤖 Embedded Deployment — One-Pedal Controller on Arduino (Code Generation & HIL Testing)
+#  One-Pedal Controller on Arduino (Code Generation & SIL Testing)

-> Continuation of the [One-Pedal Drive Controller](../one-pedal-controller) and [Functional Safety](../one-pedal-safety) projects.
-This phase covers **automatic C code generation** from the Simulink controller model targeting an **Arduino microcontroller**, full **electrical interface mapping**, and **Hardware-in-the-Loop (HIL) validation** using SimulIDE.
+> Continuation of the [MBSD-OnePedalController-SystemDefinition-HARA-MIL](https://github.com/9630613/MBSD-OnePedalController-SystemDefinition-HARA-MIL) and [MBSD-One-Pedal-Controller-SaftyFunction-Unit-IntegrationTest](https://github.com/9630613/MBSD-One-Pedal-Controller-SaftyFunction-Unit-IntegrationTest) projects.
+This phase covers **automatic C code generation** from the Simulink controller model targeting an **Arduino microcontroller**, full **electrical interface mapping**, and **Software-in-the-Loop (SIL) validation** using SimulIDE.

----

-## 📌 Project Overview
+## Project Overview

-This project bridges the gap between model-based design and physical embedded deployment.
-The complete one-pedal controller — including its functional safety layer — is compiled and flashed onto an **Arduino** board using the **Simulink Support Package for Arduino Hardware**.
+This project bridges the gap between model-based design and embedded deployment.
+The complete one-pedal controller — including its functional safety layer — is compiled and flashed onto simulID using the **Simulink Support Package for Arduino Hardware**.
 The electrical interfaces are designed and wired in **SimulIDE**, and the full controller functionality (including safe state) is validated through interactive hardware simulation.

 Key contributions:
 - Mapping of all controller signals to Arduino physical pins (digital, analog, PWM)